AppliedLogicSystems/ALSProlog/docs/docs/guide/10-Prolog-I-O.md

 precedence Priority.

 #### Examples
-currentop(P, xfy, OP).Succeeds three times if the predefined operators have not been altered, producing the following bindings:
+currentop(P, xfy, OP).
+Succeeds three times if the predefined operators have not been altered, producing the following bindings:
 ```
 P ==> 1100        OP ==> ;